jmerten82/pymfree/README.md

 ## Functions
 1. Radial Basis Functions (RBFs) work on batches of scalars and return batches of scalars.
 2. Norms (distances) work on batches of coordinates and return batches of scalars.
-3. Scalar functions are doing the same as Norms, but we won't call them that way, most importantly, they will have derivatives.
+3. Domain functions are doing the same as Norms, but we won't call them that way, most importantly though, they can have derivatives.

+## Derivatives
+Derivatives in this package are not strictly derivatives, but rather classes describing the properties of derivatives.
+The functional form of derivatives has still to be implemented by hand.
+Although it remains to be seen to what extend we can use PyTorch's Autograd consecutively in the future.

 ## Coding style
 We will strictly following [PEP 8](https://www.python.org/dev/peps/pep-0008/) enforced by [flake8](https://flake8.pycqa.org/en/latest/) linter.